 - Have mastered the skills of Leave No Trace camping and backpacking; previous Philmont experience is not mandatory but is strongly recommended.

-- Have two letters of recommendation: one from an adult Scouter detailing the participant's backcountry experience and another from someone of your choice who can attest to your character.
+- Have a letter of recommendation: From an adult Scouter detailing the participant's backcountry experience.

 - Complete a physical examination.

 What Activities Does the Program Include?

 R.O.C.S. will offer each participant in-depth experience in conservation and environmental science.
 As the crew hikes the ranch, they will camp in many of the different forest types and participate in activities in the following areas: forestry, fire ecology, insects, fisheries management, wildlife management, geology, plant identification and dendrology, watershed management and range management.
 In addition, part of the trek will practice Leave No Trace and Tread Lightly techniques.